 The Faith of the Pastors

 Their faith was grounded in the principle that evil cannot be overcome by evil.
 To oppose the terror spreading across Europe, they were agreed, one had to use non-terrible means, one had to have confidence in the theme of the Founder of their communion, that fear and the threat of death might be cast out by perfect love.
-But as yet their flocks, the inhabitants of Chambon, did not comprehend this.
+As yet their flocks, the inhabitants of Chambon, did not comprehend this.

 The war, which now involved France, dealt misery wherever it reached.
 Refugees from the battle-areas began to fall back along the roads leading south.
 Then came the nightmare of the fire bombing of Rotterdam by the Luftwaffe in May of 1940, and soon the collapse of France itself.
 Chambon was packed with fugitives, many of whom had lost members of their families through air-attacks on the way.